catdev-ou/microk8s-ha-cluster/README.md

 ## prepare hcloud

-* Enter hcloud WebUI
+* enter hcloud
-* Create new project
+* create new project
-* Enter new project
+* enter new project
-* In Access create an API Token
+* in access settings create an API Token

 ## clone repo